waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz
-Using the logic of javascript i can make a simple example.
+Using the logic of javascript i can make a simple example